Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 ### Feature To Improve

-- External links to PDFs have spelling errors and use old band logo.
+- External links to PDFs have spelling errors and use the old band logo.
 These were provided to me by my cousin who is in the band.
-- The promo video uses their old logo.
+- The external promo video uses their old logo.
 Once the band record an update, this could be added.
 - Use a wider variety of icons, such as a trombone for the band members.
 I was limited to the free FontAwesome icons.
+- Despite compressing images multiple times and shortening the promo video, the site might be a bit slow.
 - Form submission.
 (Currently don't have the skills)

 ### Code Validity